warmist/scripts/docs/gui/control-panel.rst

 defaults, like whether DFHack's "mortal mode" is enabled -- hiding the god-mode tools from the UI, whether DFHack tools pause the game when they come up, or how long you can take between clicks and still have it count as a double-click.
-Click on the gear icon or hit :kdb:`Enter` to toggle or edit the selected preference.
+Click on the gear icon or hit :kbd:`Enter` to toggle or edit the selected preference.

 Usage